 Local schedulers like Docker Compose (which we use for our demos) or Kubernetes will typically expose running containers to each other using their service name as a public DNS hostname, but only within the network that they are running in.

 The easiest way to use the dashboard inside a scheduler is to tell the scheduler to run it.
 Check out the example configuration for Docker Compose.

 refer to the macOS network.
 So instead you must use

 docker run -p 3000:3000 -e MATERIALIZED_URL=host.docker.internal:6875 materialize/dashboard

 Docker containers use a different network than their host by default, but that is easy to

 override by using the

 docker run --network host -e MATERIALIZED_URL=localhost:6875 materialize/dashboard

-Materialize supports a minimal HTTP health check endpoint at
+Materialize supports a basic HTTP health check at

 Memory usage visualization